 Prioritise Your Spending

-If the wedding venue is your top priority, you must be prepared to readjust the budget for other areas.
+If the wedding venue is your top priority, you must be prepared to adjust the budget for other areas.

-Remember that your wedding day is a reflection of you and your partner's unique love story.
-Prioritise the aspects that hold the most sentimental value to you both.
+Remember to prioritise the aspects that hold the most sentimental value to you both.
 Whether it's a stunning venue, exquisite cuisine, or live entertainment, make sure that your budget aligns with your priorities.

 Watch out for these hidden costs!